crazycapivara/deckgl/README.md

 Data
 ----

-The `data` parameter can either be an *url* to fetch data from or a *data object*.
+The `data` parameter can either be an url to fetch data from or a data object.
 In most cases you will pass an object of type `data.frame` to the layers.
-To define *data accessors* (functions that are used by *deck.gl* to access the properties of the data object), you use the formula syntax in R. For example, if the coordinates are contained in the columns `lng` and `lat` you set your `getPosition` prop like this:
+Use the formula syntax to define data accessors that deck.gl uses to access the properties of the data object:

 ``` r
 props <- list(